rikedyp/LearnDyalog/docs/getting-started/introductions.md

 The book was originally published in 2009, and although it is being re-worked as an e-book to include chapters on recent features, the original is still [available as a physical book](https://www.dyalog.com/mastering-dyalog-apl.htm).

+!!!Example "New APL Book draft looking for feedback"
+	Long time APL educator Raymond Polivka has drafted a new introductory book aimed at high school students with no prior programming experience.
+A draft is available as a PDF from [aplclass.com/book](https://aplclass.com/book/).

 ## New to APL
 If you are already familiar with a programming language or two, the book [**Learning APL**](https://xpqz.github.io/learnapl) by Stefan Kruger offers an excellent introduction to modern APL for experienced programmers.